icclab/cyclops/docs/prereq.rst

 ==================
 Preparing the host
 ==================
+Now that you have successfully compiled and built binaries of each individual Cyclops components, let us understand how to properly install and configure them.

+**Assumption: An Ubuntu 16.04 OS is installed on nodes where Cyclops framework services will be executed**

 A few recommended housekeeping steps are receommended before actually starting with the individual service configurations.